 post a copy of Form H2065-D in TxMedCentral to the XXXSPW folder using the appropriate naming convention; and

-after the effective date of the action on Form H2065-D, send a copy of Form H2065-D to HPO_STAR_PLUS@hhsc.state.tx.us.
+after the effective date of the action on Form H2065-D, send a copy of Form H2065-D to Enrollment Resolution Services (ERS).

-If no appeal is filed, Enrollment Resolution Services (ERS) disenrolls the member from STAR+PLUS effective the date of the action on Form H2065-D.
+If no appeal is filed, ERS disenrolls the member from STAR+PLUS effective the date of the action on Form H2065-D.

 If the member files an appeal timely, PSU staff, within two business days of notification: